Skip to main content

 Historical Credit Score Files

-To support the industry in transitioning to the new Credit Score models, Fannie Mae is providing anonymous historical credit scores based on VantageScore® 4.0.
+To support the industry in transitioning to the new credit score models, Fannie Mae is providing anonymous historical credit data.

-• Loans acquired by Fannie Mae from approximately April 2013 to March 2023 (which closely aligns with applications/originations from approximately January 2013 to December 2022).
+Datasets are currently available representing loans acquired by Fannie Mae from approximately April 2013 to September 2025 (which closely aligns with applications/originations from approximately January 2013 to June 2025).

-• Note: A key component of the VantageScore 4.0 credit score model is its use of trended data which is only available across all three credit bureaus starting from January 2013.
+A key component of the newer credit score models is their use of trended data which is only available across all three credit bureaus starting from January 2013.

 Access the Data